-This data product provides weekly values of the spherical harmonic coefficients of the gravity field complete to degree and order 5, derived from satellite laser ranging up to five geodetic satellites, computed by Minkang Cheng, John Ries and Byron Tapley (2011).
+This data product provides monthly values of the spherical harmonic coefficients of the gravity field complete to degree and order 5 (+C61/S61), derived from satellite laser ranging to five geodetic satellites, computed by Minkang Cheng, John Ries and Byron Tapley (2011).

-This is an experimental product; the coefficients of degree 3-5 are of lower quality than those of degree 1 and 2 due to the nature of the tracking data.
+This is an experimental product.
 The data are provided for experienced users who wish to assess the quality of the product.

 The coefficients of degree 1 and 2 have clear physical interpretations.
-The degree 1 coefficients represent the relative position of the geocenter (the center of mass of the Earth) relative to the center of figure (defined, in practice, by the position of laser tracking stations on the surface of the Earth).
-The degree 2, order 0 coefficient is described here.
-The degree 2, order 1 coefficients are related to the relative position of the principal figure axis of the Earth relative to the rotational axis.
-In the absence of external torques, those two axes would be very close [Wahr, 1987 and 1990].
-However, as a consequence of excitations from tidal and other mass redistribution within the Earth system (dominated by seasonal variations), the two axes are not completely aligned, and the rotational axis precesses around the Earth’s principal figure axis (causing the ~435 day Chandler wobble).
+The degree 1 coefficients are formally converted from the estimated vector from the origin of ITRF2014 to the position of the geocenter (the center of mass of the Earth), which reflects the degree-1 mass loading.
+The degree 2, order 0 coefficient is related to the Earth’s oblateness.
+The degree 2, order 1 coefficients are related to the relative position of the principal figure axis of the Earth relative to the rotational axis, while the degree-2, order-2 coefficients determine the Earth’s equatorial ellipticity.

 The data can be downloaded here.